Quantum algorithm for persistent Betti numbers and topological data analysis: Quantum algorithm for additive error estimation of normalized Persistent Betti numbers

+where $f^K_q(\sigma)=1$ iff $\sigma\in \bar{S}^K_q$ and $f^L_{q+1}(\sigma)=1$ iff $\sigma\in \bar{S}^L_{q+1}$.
 For a simplicial complex with $n$ vertices, the number of all possible simplices is exponential in $n$.
 However, we can efficiently implement such a membership function for some constructions of the filtration that is commonly used in TDA, as we see in Appendix \ref{section:practical}.
+For example, the most straightforward way to implement the membership function for the Vietoris-Rips complex is to use the QRAM access to the $n\times n$ size adjacency matrix that represents the connectivity of the points.
+Moreover, we can efficiently implement the membership function for the Vietoris-Rips complex by using a quantum circuit that returns the adjacency whenever we want because the adjacency matrix is of $n\times n$ size.